 - Light beer—not a beer person so I’m not going to make a personal recommendation for a type.
 Ask your beer connoisseur friends—everyone has one or two of those, right?

 So there you have my healthy eating at Buffalo Wild Wings tips!
-Next time I go to BWW I will be ordering a 4 piece of boneless wings with spicy garlic sauce, a starter of chips and salsa, lots of celery, and a diet coke (minus the rum thanks to baby girl).
-This is a smart meal that is very “sports bar” and “Buffalo Wild Wings” to me, but still a reasonably healthy option.
+Next time I go to BWW I will be ordering a snack pack of boneless wings with chipotle BBQ sauce, a caesar side salad, lots of celery, and a diet coke.
+This is a smart meal that is very “sports bar” and “Buffalo Wild Wings” to me, but still a reasonably healthy option